-California Latinas for Reproductive Justice, 2007 www.californialatinas.org/resources/index.html
+California Latinas for Reproductive Justice http://californialatinas.org/resources/sex-ed-action-kit/

 This bilingual/bicultural (English/Spanish) kit contains a range of model educational, advocacy and organizing materials developed to promote CSE in local communities.
 Through this Action Kit, CLRJ provides community-based organizers, advocates, promotoras, and health educators who work with Latina/o parents and youth information about their right to CSE in California public schools; it is combined with tools to support the development of grassroots advocacy and organizing campaigns.